legomyeggo1969/sets1_finals_analysis_2025/README.md

 These two files are the raw server logs from NA1 (82 vs OWLS) and EU2 (EnR vs OC)
 - data/SquadGame_82OWLS.log
 - data/SquadGame_ENROC.log

+These two files are the raw server logs from the EnR EU Scrim Server (EnR vs 82 scrim)
 - data/SquadGame-backup-2025.07.12-19.06.20.log
 - data/SquadGame-backup-2025.07.13-15.00.10.log